General Conference (LDS Church): History and structure

 The LDS Church's Conference Center in Salt Lake City, Utah.

-In the LDS Church, general conference is a series of semiannual meetings where general authorities and other church leaders preach sermons and give guidance to church members.
+In the LDS Church, general conference is a series of semiannual meetings where general authorities and other church leaders preach sermons and give guidance to its members.
 Changes to church leadership are also proposed and sustained through the principle of common consent.
 General conferences are held on the weekends of the first Sundays in April and October.
 The April conference is known as the Annual General Conference, with the October conference referred to as the Semiannual General Conference.
 The April conference includes a financial audit report not included in the October meeting.
 Both conferences are identified by the number of years since the church was founded in April 1830; thus, the April 2025 sessions constituted the 195th Annual General Conference, and the October 2025 sessions constituted the 195th Semiannual General Conference.

 Since October 1848, (Note: After the death of Joseph Smith, general conferences were held under the direction of Brigham Young in October 1844 (Nauvoo, Illinois); April 1845 (Nauvoo); October 1845 (Nauvoo); December 1847 (Kanesville, Iowa); and April 1848 (Kanesville).
 For the dates and locations of conferences prior to Smith's death, see General conference (Latter Day Saints).) all of the conferences have been held in Salt Lake City, Utah, with the exception of the April 1877 conference, which was held in St. George, Utah.
 Conferences were held in a bowery in Salt Lake City from 1848 to 1852, in the Old Salt Lake Tabernacle from 1852 to 1867, in the Salt Lake Tabernacle from October 1867 to October 1999, and in the Conference Center since that time.
 Historically, sessions were held over three days, with the annual conference always including April 6, the anniversary of the church's organization.
 This made conference participation difficult for those with work and school commitments when April 6 fell on a weekday.
 In April 1977, changes were made to reduce the conference to the first Sunday of April and October and the preceding Saturday.
 (Note: If the first day of April or October is a Sunday, the Saturday sessions have sometimes been held on March 31 and September 30.)